10. Assessing the effect of a new Light Rail Transit line in the Tel-Aviv Metropolitan Area

 10.6.
 Compare accessibility maps

 10.6.1.
-Comparing service area maps
+Compare service area maps

-Figure 18.
-Comparison of transit to-accessibility maps for Gesher theater visitors at 20:00 in 2018 and 2024.
-The travel time difference (a); Areas accessible in 2018 or 2024 only (b)
+Figure 14.
+Comparison of transit TO-accessibility maps for Gesher Theater visitors arriving at 20:00 in 2018 versus 2024.
+Map (a) displays the absolute travel time difference, while map (b) highlights areas that are uniquely accessible in either 2018 or 2024.

 10.6.2.
 Compare fixed-time and schedule-based accessibility